furkansylyc/Portfolio-App/README.md

-# Portfolio Uygulaması
+# Portfolio App

-Bu proje, Jetpack Compose ile geliştirilmiş kişisel bir portfolyo uygulamasıdır.
-Geliştiricinin kişisel bilgilerini, profil resmini ve tamamladığı projeleri modern bir kullanıcı arayüzü ile sunar.
+This project is a personal portfolio application developed with Jetpack Compose.
+It presents the developer's personal information, profile picture, and completed projects with a modern user interface.

-## ✨ Temel Özellikler
+## ✨ Key Features

-*   **Kişisel Bilgiler:** Kullanıcının adı, ünvanı ve sosyal medya bilgileri gibi temel bilgileri gösterir.
-*   **Profil Resmi:** Dairesel ve kenarlıklı bir tasarımda profil resmini sergiler.
-*   **Proje Listesi:** Geliştiricinin projelerini isimleri ve kısa açıklamalarıyla birlikte listeler.
-*   **Etkileşimli Proje Alanı:** Bir buton aracılığıyla proje listesinin görünürlüğü açılıp kapatılabilir.
+*   **Personal Information: Displays basic information such as the user's name, title, and social media details.
+*   **Profile Picture: Shows the profile picture with a circular and bordered design.
+*   **Project List: Lists the developer's projects along with their names and short descriptions.
+*   **Interactive Project Section: The visibility of the project list can be toggled via a button.
-*   **Modern UI:** Tamamen Jetpack Compose ile oluşturulmuş, Material Design prensiplerine uygun bir arayüz.
+*   **Modern UI: A user interface fully created with Jetpack Compose, following Material Design principles.

-## 🛠️ Kullanılan Teknolojiler
+## 🛠️ Technologies Used

-*   **Kotlin:** Ana programlama dili.
+*   **Kotlin:** Main programming language.
-*   **Jetpack Compose:** Deklaratif UI geliştirme kiti.
+*   **Jetpack Compose:** UI development kit.
-*   **Material 3:** Compose için Material Design bileşenleri.
+*   **Material 3:** Material Design components for Compose.
-*   **Android Studio:** Geliştirme ortamı.

-## 🚀 Kurulum ve Çalıştırma

-1. Bu projeyi klonlayın veya indirin.
-2. Android Studio'da projeyi açın.
-3. Gradle senkronizasyonunun tamamlanmasını bekleyin.
-4. Uygulamayı bir Android emülatöründe veya fiziksel bir cihazda çalıştırın.

-## Screenshots (Ekran Görüntüleri)
+## Screenshots

 <div align="center">
   <img src="images/photo1.jpg" width="300">